0xGuvnor/crowdfund-backend/README.md

 ### Crowdfund.sol

-1. 2 Types of Users
+2 Types of Users will be interacting with this contract:
     - Crowdfund Manager

     - Approvers/Contributors